-Criminal Code matters may vary in the method of procedure involved depending on the severity of the alleged offence.
-The most severe offences, known as indictable offences, involved the most formal procedures.
+The Criminal Code contains hundreds of sections that prescribe criminality to various forms of conduct.
+Prosecution of Criminal Code offences involve different sets of procedures that may apply depending on the seriousness of the alleged crime.
+The most severe offences, known as indictable offences, involve the most formal procedures.
 The less severe offences, known as summary offences, provide for a leaner and more efficient process.
-Additionally, some offences, known as hybrid offences, are selectable as either indictable proceedings or summary proceedings at the option of the prosecutor acting for the Crown.
-Lawyers, subject to competency, are permitted to provide representation in any matter proceeding as a Criminal Code offence.
-Paralegals are permitted to provide representation, again subject to competency, as a summary proceeding where the potential penalty is a maximum of $5,000 and/or six months in jail.
-For certain hybrid offences, paralegals may also provide representation after the Crown selects to proceed as a summary proceeding.
+Additionally, some offences, known as hybrid offences, are selectable as either indictable proceedings or summary conviction proceedings at the option of the prosecutor acting for the Crown.

 Can a Paralegal Appear in Court on Matters Involving Indictable Charges?
 Just the Same as When a Student-At-Law May Appear on Behalf of a Lawyer, a...Learn More